facebookresearch/ParlAI/parlai/agents/bert_qa/README.md

 BERT model for Question Answering (span extraction).
-This module is composed of the BERT model with a linear layer on top of the sequence output that computes start_logits and end_logits.
+This make use of a version of the BERT model equipped with a linear layer on top of the sequence output that computes start_logits and end_logits.

 ## Example usage: